 A couple of years ago, Paris Update published a rant I wrote called “The Uglification of Paris” and sent it to the mayor’s office.
 There was no direct response, but surprisingly – and probably coincidentally – a few things did change not long afterward: for example, the pestilential-smelling pissoir on the corner of the Place de la République was removed, to the joy of the hundreds of pedestrians who had to wait for the stoplight to change while standing next to the odoriferous outdoor toilet.

 Unfortunately, the hideous “Bigbelly” trash bins are still there, as well as the rough-wood railroad ties people sit on.
-They actually have a legitimate purpose, as pointed out by alert reader Tom in one of the many comments on the article: they are there to prevent cars or trucks from making murderous attacks on the square.
+The latter actually have a legitimate purpose, as pointed out by alert reader Tom in one of the many comments on the article: they are there to prevent cars or trucks from making murderous attacks on the square.
 Now that they have been there for a few years, however, couldn’t the city have replaced them with something more attractive and people-friendly?

 Another reader complained about the obstacles presented by short-term rental bicycles negligently parked all over the place, blocking the way of pedestrians.
-The city has, in fact, taken steps to control the use of those bikes and electrified scooters, another menace to pedestrians, but as the picture below shows, the problem hasn’t exactly been solved yet.
+The city has, in fact, taken steps to control the use of those bikes and electrified scooters, another menace to pedestrians, but, as the picture below shows, the problem hasn’t exactly been solved yet.

 Last year, Anne Hidalgo, who is often tipped as a Socialist Party presidential hopeful, was reelected to her second six-year term as mayor of Paris.
 One of her campaign promises was to consult the public about the aesthetics of street furniture, vegetation and paving materials in Paris.
 To that end, the city set up an online questionnaire so anyone can vote (through June 30) on their preferences by giving a 1 to 5 rating to photos of different options.